Godzilla x Kong: The New Empire

 Godzilla x Kong: The New Empire (Note: According to Wingard, the "x" in the film's title is silent, though he pronounces it in the abbreviation GxK.
 The "x" is meant by Legendary Pictures to indicate more of a collaboration than a fight rematch.) is a 2024 American monster film directed and co-written by Adam Wingard.
 Produced by Legendary Pictures and distributed by Warner Bros.
-Pictures, it is the sequel to Godzilla vs. Kong (2021), the fifth Godzilla film to be completely produced by a Hollywood studio, (Note: The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent Hollywood studios.
+Pictures, it is a sequel to Godzilla vs. Kong (2021) and the fifth film in Legendary's Monsterverse franchise, as well as the 38th film in the Godzilla franchise (Note: It is the fifth Godzilla film to be completely produced by an American studio.
+The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla, and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent American studios.
 The footage featured Western actors and merged it with the original Japanese footage in order to appeal to American audiences.
 Invasion of Astro-Monster was the first Godzilla film to be co-produced between a Japanese studio (Toho) and an American studio (UPA).
-The first Godzilla film to be completely produced by a Hollywood studio was the 1998 film of the same name.) and the fifth film in the Monsterverse franchise, also serving as the 38th film of the Godzilla franchise and 13th in the King Kong franchise.
+The 1998 film Godzilla produced by TriStar Pictures is the first Godzilla film to be completely produced by an American studio.) and the 13th in the King Kong franchise.
 The film stars Rebecca Hall, Brian Tyree Henry, Dan Stevens, Kaylee Hottle, Alex Ferns, and Fala Chen.
-Hall, Henry, and Hottle reprise their roles from the previous film.
+Hall, Henry, and Hottle reprise their roles from the previous film; it is Hottle's final role before her death in 2026.
 In the film, Kong encounters more of his species in the Hollow Earth and must unite again with Godzilla to stop the tyrannical Skar King and the powerful, frost-breathing Shimo from invading the Earth's surface.

 Following the box office and streaming success of Godzilla vs. Kong during the COVID-19 pandemic, Legendary announced a sequel in March 2022 and that filming would commence later that year.
 In May 2022, it was announced that Wingard would return to direct and Stevens had been cast as a lead.
 Filming began in July 2022 in Gold Coast, Australia, and finished in November 2022.